tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.2 Structure of the Validation Data (non-normative)

-The validation test data are intended as input into a testing system that can evaluate the implementations of Tests, evaluating each test independently.
-Each test validation data record is contains only the values of the Information Elements ([Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)) for a single Test as input.
-A validation framework is expected to present those Information Elements as input to a Test implementation and assesses whether the Response from the Test implementation for that input conforms to the expected Response values for that row in the test validation data.
-The test validation data could be processed as input for unit tests using some unit testing framework for Test implementations, or it could be used as the basis for presenting synthetic records to a larger test execution system.
-The test validation data are designed to be used at a level where individual Tests are being assessed.
-The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (that is, the structure of the test validation data is generic, not specific to a particular Test), but still at a level that is examining individual Test implementations, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich data quality reports as output.
-The chosen level of abstraction for the test validation data avoids forcing particular formats on data quality reports as a whole, as the responses from individual tests are validated, not data quality reports.
+The validation Test data are intended as input into a testing system that can evaluate the implementations of Tests, evaluating each Test independently.
+Each Test validation data record is contains only the values of the Information Elements ([Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)) for a single Test as input.
+A validation framework is expected to present those Information Elements as input to a Test implementation and assesses whether the Response from the Test implementation for that input conforms to the expected Response values for that row in the Test validation data.
+The Test validation data could be processed as input for unit tests using some unit testing framework for Test implementations, or it could be used as the basis for presenting synthetic records to a larger test execution system.
+The Test validation data are designed to be used at a level where individual Tests are being assessed.
+The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (that is, the structure of the Test validation data is generic, not specific to a particular Test), but still at a level that is examining individual Test implementations, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich data quality reports as output.
+The chosen level of abstraction for the Test validation data avoids forcing particular formats on data quality reports as a whole, as the responses from individual Tests are validated, not data quality reports.

 The following column header for the data are used for the validation data files.